iamrutvik/graph-delivery-service/README.md

 ## Methods

 1. showGraph()
-    - Prints Graph on console with vertices and cost of edges
+    - Prints Graph on console with vertices, edge from each vertex and cost of edge

-2. addVertex(source: string, destination: string, weight: number)
+2. addVertex(source: string, destination: string, cost: number)
     - Adds vertex to the graph object
     - Returns newly added vertex
         ```typescript